s22s/rasterframes-book/readme.md

 ## Generating HTML

 This project uses nbsphinx to convert .ipynb files to .html.
 The table of contents is located in index.rst.
 Files added to the table of contents will automatically be linked to and have their markdown subsections linked to as well.
-To build the project, run the command $make html on the command line.
-Any cells without outputs will be evaluated, and cells with outputs will have those outputs displayed.
+To build the project, launch the rasterframes notebook container and make sure that all the notebooks are linked to in index.rst.
+If you have just added a new file, it will need to be added to the index.rst file.
+Once all files are added, execute the shell script `script goes here`.

 ## Evaluating notebooks

+Notebooks will automatically be evaluated every time the documentation is rebuilt.

 ## Preview HTML

 .html files are placed in the _build/html directory once $make html is run.

-## Update the version of RasterFrames